Herkimer County

 Emergency Services is an all mode ARES/RACES communications station.
 This

-station includes recently manufactured VHF, UHF, and HF voice radios.
+station includes VHF, UHF, and HF voice radios.
 A

 computer and VHF radio provide APRS and Packet radio communications.